Handy tips to prepare for Zman Cheiruteinu, the holiday of freedom

 Bedikat Chametz

-Bedikat Chametz means the “search for chametz.”
-Using a candle or flashlight we comb our homes for any chametz that we might have overlooked.
-This year, Bedikat Chametz will take place on Sunday evening, April 21, after dark.
-A bracha is recited before starting Bedikat Chametz.
-Kol Chamirah should be recited after completing the search.
-Any chametz found is set aside to be burned the next morning.
+Using a candle or flashlight, we inspect our homes for any chametz that we might have overlooked.
+This year, Bedikat Chametz will take place on Thursday evening, April 10, after dark.
+Kol chamirah should be recited.
+Any chametz found should be set aside to be burned the next morning and the chametz that one plans to eat on Shabbat is also set aside.

 Burning the Chametz

-Passover Is Here — What You Need to Know
+Motzei Shabbat – It’s Finally Passover — What You Need to Know

 Not all the days of Passover are the same or have the same laws.